vishweshwar-waychal/JargonSimplifierProject/README.md

 ```js
 const prompt = `Simplify the following technical text for a ${audience}:\n\n"${inputText}"\n\nAvoid jargon and make it easy to understand.
 Only respond in plain English.`;
 ```
+- ${audience} is selected from a dropdown (e.g., 10-year-old, general audience, non-technical friend)
+- ${inputText} is what the user types into the textbox
+- The prompt ensures the model avoids jargon and explains clearly in plain English

 ---